Home / Reviving Mazzinianism / Why Mazzinianism?

 This site is my attempt to do just that: to make a Mazzinian school of thought for the first time that pulls Mazzini's political ideas together into a robust system for political action, given it the moral and practical foundations that all political philosophies should aspire to.

-"Secularizing Mazzini"
+"Standardizing Mazzini"

-Since the idea is to build Mazzinianism for today, there is a degree of "secularization" that is required to transform it from the idiosyncratic writings of Mazzini into something that is more democratized.
+Since the idea is to build Mazzinianism for today, there is a degree of "standardization" that is required to transform it from the idiosyncratic writings of Mazzini into something that is more democratized.
 In order to do this, I have spent a lot of time researching and finding other thinkers, politicians, activists, philosophers who have either had direct, indirect, or no influence on or from him, trying to put it all together to make a coherent philosophy.
 These have included:

 Johann Gottfried Herder: the German romantic philosopher